 e.
 Radioactive Material Storage and Disposal

 Radioactive materials produced through the irradiation of the experiment will be stored on-site until the short-lived isotopes have decayed.
-Any materials that remain radioactive will be disposed of as low-level radioactive waste.

 f.
 Dosimetry Requirements

 All samples will be surveyed for beta / gamma radiation upon removal from the pile.
 Any personnel handling the experiment after irradiation shall wear ring badges in addition to their whole-body badges if the dose rate exceeds 100 mrem/hr.
 The foil activities modeled will be below this requirement.